CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 ## Review

-In this lab, you have uploaded your own data and interacted with Azure OpenAI ChatGPT LLM using webapp.
+In this lab, you learned how to use Azure OpenAI Studio to upload your own data, and interact with the ChatGPT model using that data.
+You configured the system to handle specific queries and deployed the model as a web app.
+Finally, you verified that interactions were captured in Cosmos DB, completing the lab successfully.

 ### You have successfully completed the lab